 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.4.00 Very lowVery high 5

-Almost 10% of the population is in need of humanitarian assistance, mainly due to conflict and displacement.
-There are over 280,000 refugees from CAR and around 105,000 from Nigeria in Cameroon due to conflict in those countries.?
-CAR refugees are mainly located in the East and Adamaoua regions, and are dependent on humanitarian assistance.
+Cameroon is host to over 271,000 refugees from CAR and around 106,000 from Nigeria, mainly due to conflict.?The CAR refugees, predominately located in the Est and Adamaoua regions, depend on humanitarian assistance.
 Most refugees from Nigeria live in Minawao camp, in Far North region and their primary needs are protection, WASH, and livelihood support.

 The Boko Haram (BH) insurgency spilled over into Far North region from neighbouring Borno state in Nigeria in 2014.
 After Nigeria, Cameroon is the second most-affected country by the violence and insecurity linked to BH in Lake Chad basin.?